LinqLover/symbolic-execution-survey/report/report.md

 Other approaches set limits on the address space [@baldoni2018survey, sec.
 3].
 For instance, symbolic execution engines can restrict symbolic pointers to all previously allocated addresses plus a canonical null pointer, or they can immediately report an error for an execution path that accesses unallocated space as this is considered an unsafe practice.
 Alternatively, offline engines can randomly concretize symbolic pointers, dynamically allocate new space, and (optionally lazily [@yang2019advances, sec.
 6]) initialize it with new symbolic variables or data structures.
-Similar to preconditioned symbolic execution, engines can also allow programmers to specify custom constraints on newly initialized data.
+Similarly to preconditioned symbolic execution, engines can also allow programmers to specify custom constraints on newly initialized data.

 Some offline symbolic executors skip constraints that contain symbolic pointers during path generation but omit a part of the execution tree [@baldoni2018survey, sec.
 3].
-Engines that follow a hybrid strategy only concretize some symbolic addresses depending on the access type (read or write instructions), the number of possible results, and other heuristics.
+Engines that follow a hybrid strategy concretize some symbolic addresses only depending on the access type (read or write instructions), the number of possible results, and other heuristics.

 ## Constraint Solvers